 A study says that nobody can read for more than 10 minutes without making a mistake, whether it be mispronouncing a word, misplacing a word (adding or skipping), or accenting on the wrong syllable.
 Ok, there isn’t an actual study, but I know you empathized with that claim when you read it.

-As always, if you are not sure how to execute on any of the above tips, or if you are simply curious on how you can further improve your recording quality, shoot us an email at email@example.com
+As always, if you are not sure how to execute any of the above tips, or if you are simply curious about how you can further improve your recording quality, shoot us an email at email@example.com

 More tips and tricks for you: